 RX: Starting with the most basic – where an item is – give your salesperson a list of your top five items and tell them they have five minutes to bring them to the counter.
 When they get it right, give them another five items.
 If they get it wrong, have them repeat it with less time.
 As to product knowledge, come up with scenarios on your top ten items that let you finish by asking, “Will this work for me?”
 When they can pass, move on to your next ten… and during downtime, everyone should do some online searches.

 Lacking of personal hygiene or boundaries.
-Yes body odor, whether due to a lack of bathing or overuse of cologne, is a put-off but so too are people who touch strangers, who ask for or tells too many personal details, or who makes someone feel they are hitting on them.
+Yes body odor, whether due to a lack of bathing or overuse of cologne, is a put-off but so too are people who touch strangers, who ask for or tell too many personal details, or who make someone feel they are hitting on them.

 RX: Body odor is no laughing matter.
 Make sure you put this line in your job description: Must maintain personal hygiene so as not to be offensive to other employees or customers.
 If they are smelly one day, then the conversation is easy.
 As to touching customers, start by making them aware of when they do it.
 Next have them notice the person’s face.
 For some regular customers, it might be fine; it will show on their face.
 But with complete strangers, touching is a no-no. And for guys especially, too long an eye contact can be uncomfortable for a woman.